 Swim in the natural baths of Regina Giovanna

 A visit to the gorgeous emerald baths of Regina Giovanna is a legendary experience.
-Formed by the crashing of the waves against the area’s limestone cliff has left protected pools separated from the open sea.
+The crashing of the waves against the area’s limestone cliff has left protected pools separated from the open sea.

 Located a 50-minute walk away or 20 minutes by bus, the baths of Region Giovanna are one of Sorrento’s best-kept secrets.
-Its difficult accessibility has kept it hidden from tourists meaning the pools have been left relatively untouched.
+Its difficult accessibility has kept it hidden from tourists, leaving the pools relatively untouched.
 Spend your day delving into the pool’s underwater life or watch the sun go down from the rocks of Punta del Capo.

 - Location: Regina Giovanna (GPS)